VerifiedXBlockchain/VerifiedX-Docs/docs/integration/smart-contracts/evolving.md

 `id`: The smart contract identifier

-`address`: The current owner's RBX address
+`address`: The current owner's VFX address

 `stage`: the stage to evolve to (the original stage is `0`)